vimeo/psalm/docs/annotating_code/supported_annotations.md

 ### `@psalm-require-extends`

-The @psalm-require-extends-annotation allows you to define a requirements that a trait imposes on the using class.
+The `@psalm-require-extends` annotation allows you to define a requirements that a trait imposes on the using class.

 ```php
 <?php